 How Not To Stop Your Cats From Scratching The Door

-So we reviewed some great ways to get your cats to stop from scratching your door at night, but now we need to talk about the things you should avoid doing.
+So we reviewed some great ways to stop your cat from scratching the door, but now we need to talk about the things you should avoid doing.

 Don’t Yell At Them

 I’ve done this one a lot.
 Middle of the night and you aggressively open the door and start yelling at your cats to leave you alone or go do something else.
-It doesn’t really work.
+As cat owners, we know that it doesn’t really work on most cats.
 In fact, it really doesn’t work because I’ve tried it countless times.
 What it does is make your partner think you are insane.
 And it helps spread fear in your cats, but they don’t understand that their scratching is what is causing it, they just know you are now a scary person.

 Don’t Try To Scare Them